-Instructions are listed on the manufacturer's patient information leaflet.
+Full instructions are listed in the manufacturer's patient information leaflet.

-Apply twice daily using the applicator pad attached to the bottle, avoid eyes, mouth, and nose.
-Apply thinly, washing off any excess or any solution in contact with the eyes or mucous membranes.
+Wash and dry the acne affected area.
+Apply Zineryt twice daily using the applicator pad attached to the bottle.
+Apply thinly, washing off any excess or any solution in contact with the eyes, mouth, or inside the nose.

-It may take a few weeks of use, and up to 8 weeks, for best results.
-If there is no improvement after 8 weeks, or worsening before, stop Zineryt and consult a doctor.
+It may take a few weeks of use, and up to 8 weeks for best results.
+If acne gets worse, or there is no improvement after 8 weeks, stop Zineryt and consult a doctor.